Resident Policies

 Late Requests

 All requests for leave should be submitted in a timely manner according to the guidelines above.
-Any late requests may not be granted as small schedule changes have large impact on the FMC operations.
-In the event a leave request is submitted after the schedule is completed or the deadline for requests has passed for the requested timeframe:
+Any late requests may not be granted as small schedule changes can have a large impact on the FMC operations.

-- The request requires approval of the Program Director, FMC Medical Director, or Department Chair before the schedule will be changed
+In the event a leave request is submitted after the schedule is completed or the deadline for requests has passed for the requested timeframe - the request requires approval of the clinic scheduler, Program Director, FMC Medical Director, and Department Chair before the schedule will be changed.

-- Any moonlighting resident is responsible for adherence to the University of Nevada, Reno School of Medicine's Policy on Outside Employment of Resident Physicians which is documented for review in the Resident Handbook.
+4. Any moonlighting resident is responsible for adherence to the University of Nevada, Reno School of Medicine's Graduate Medical Education (GME) policy on Moonlighting.
+Please refer to the GME Moonlighting Policy, which supersedes the department policy.

 Policy On Progressive Authority, Responsibility, Conditional Independence and Supervisory Role